Jeimer Candelario Player Props: Nationals vs. Rays

-On Tuesday, Jeimer Candelario (coming off going 1-for-4 with a home run and an RBI) and the Washington Nationals play the Tampa Bay Rays, whose starting pitcher will be Josh Fleming.
-First pitch is at 7:05 PM ET.
+On Wednesday, Jeimer Candelario (coming off going 2-for-5) and the Washington Nationals face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 1:05 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Rays.
+In his last game, he racked up two hits (going 2-for-5) against the Rays.

 Jeimer Candelario Game Info & Props vs. the Rays